dotnet/AspNetCore.Docs/aspnet/security/authorization/policies.rst

 Here you can see an "Over21" policy is created with a single requirement, that of a minimum age, which is passed as a parameter to the requirement.

-Policies are applied using the ``Authorize`` attribute simply by specifying the policy name, for example
+Policies are applied using the :dn:class:`~Microsoft.AspNetCore.Authorization.AuthorizeAttribute` attribute simply by specifying the policy name, for example

 .. code-block:: c#